Bianca-Morris/GenkiFlash/README.md

 This project is currently INCOMPLETE.
 As such, there are many bugs and issues that are listed below.
 If you find a bug that is not listed below, however, please submit a bug report in the comment section [here](https://biancaallynm.wordpress.com/contact/).

+##Installation
+Extract the .zip to your chosen location to install.
+Locate the genkiFLASH_Testing.exe  file inside of the \dist file and click to start.
+You may have to make an exception in your antivirus software in order for the program to run properly.

+To create a shortcut for your desktop, right click on the .exe file and select 'create shortcut.'
+Drag and drop the generated file onto your desktop and enjoy!

+To uninstall, simply delete the GenkiFlash_V.#.#.# folder, as well as any shortcuts you may have created.

 ##Known Bugs/Issues
 - Pressing "check" multiple times before clicking "next" adds multiple points to the current score, instead of just one.
 - Scores do not always order themselves on the high score page correctly.